-CELL PHONES
+CELL PHONES/SMART DEVICES

-Cell phone use in school is a potential distraction to the learning environment.
+Cell phone/smart device use in school is a potential distraction to the learning environment.
 However, cell technology can be of academic benefit to the educational process if utilized prudently.

-With this in mind, we expect students to utilize cell phones in an academically appropriate manner.
-Cell phones may be used for academic purposes in class rooms with teacher permission.
-Unauthorized cell phone use will result in confiscation.
+With this in mind, we expect students to utilize cell phones/smart devices in an academically appropriate manner.
+Cell phones/smart devices may be used for academic purposes in class rooms with teacher permission.
+Unauthorized cell phone/smart device use will result in confiscation.
 Repeated inappropriate use of cell phones on campus may result in disciplinary action.
 Refusal to surrender a cell phone to staff member will be considered insubordination and will result in appropriate discipline.
 WHS is not responsible for cell phones if misplaced on campus.
 Cell phones used in a manner that might compromise a person's right to privacy (including but not limited to taking and/or sharing unauthorized pictures, videos, correspondence) will be disciplined for gross disrespect.